 Hope is a key element in healing.
 Support and camaraderie is another one.
 With any type of drug or alcohol addiction, a support group can be the mainstay of healing and recovery.
 Groups like Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) can provide support, camaraderie, and a light at the end of the tunnel for those in Sanford, Florida on the path of recovery and the desire to live a sober life.
 A licensed counselor or group leader will facilitate the meeting where members can share problems, struggles, accomplishments, and victories, as well as provide support to one another.

 If you are looking for the support and fellowship that an AA or NA group in Sanford can provide, you should easily be able to find one.
-Though they are common in drug rehab centers in Sanford, the city also has many stand-alone meetings.
+Though they are common in drug rehab centers the city also has many stand-alone meetings.
 NA and AA meetings in Sanford can help those struggling with addiction on their path to recovery.